 Introduction

 There’s more to the age pension than reaching the appropriate age.
-While age is the most obvious factor, your eligibility for the Australian Age Pension depends not only upon your age, but your residency and whether you pass both asset and income tests.
+While age is the most obvious factor, your eligibility for the Australian Age Pension depends not only upon your age, but your residency and whether you pass both assets and income tests.

 Along with superannuation and savings, the pension is one of the main sources of funds that keep retirees afloat.
 It plays a critical role in retirement income for many.
 In 2018, around 66% of Australians over the pension eligibility age received this government payment, with 41% on the full pension and 25% on a part-pension.